J.J. Crew 1874 SLV Collection “The Quay, Hobart Town from a photograph”

-Captain James Day was born in 1806, went to sea in 1819, was Master of the Highlander and the Lady Palmerston in 1853-55, settled in Hobart in 1854 (Liverpool St), and served as Navigator and First Mate on whalers and merchant ships including the Pryde and Star.
-In 1875 when he re-applied in Hobart for his Master’s Certificate of Serice, he gave his son-in-law’s photographic studio address, 140 Elizabeth St. Hobarton, as his residence.
+In 1875 when Captain James Day re-applied in Hobart for his Master’s Certificate of Service, he gave his son-in-law’s photographic studio address, 140 Elizabeth St. Hobarton, as his residence.
 Two documents giving these details are held at the State Library of Tasmania:

 Captain James Day, Master, Certificate of Service and Testimonial